SPEEDING UP THE FASTEST EDITOR

 Smaller workgroups (of 2 – 8 editors) can also share projects with GB Labs products, either in the office or in the field.
 The desktop Midi devices and portable Mini systems have the performance to undertake sophisticated editing jobs from any location.
 Simple networking, instant client attachment and sustained performance turns Edius into a real go-anywhere workgroup NLE.

 Indeed, with GB Labs’ Core 3 OS development, intelligent hierarchical storage management is built in: periodically, Space will automatically transfer aged projects and files onto Echo for nearline archiving.
 If editors wish to view an archived project, it is instantly available via Echo.
 If they wish to begin re-editing, it can be switched back to Space quickly for online editing.
-Edius projects that are completed and ready for deep archive are written to LTO-5 or LTO-6 tape, using Space LTO, a centralized high-speed system that also resides on the same Ethernet network and will track archived files and projects.
+Edius projects that are completed and ready for deep archive are written to LTO-6 or LTO-7 tape, using Vault LTO, a centralized high-speed system that also resides on the same Ethernet network and will track archived files and projects.

 MANAGING MULTIPLE PROJECTS